 GAREN DALY / Founder / Festival Director

 Garen Daly has been in the dark for over 40 years, primarily in Boston and primarily watching movies.
 He comes from an entertainment family.
 His grandparents were vaudevillian opera singers.
 His career started as a cinema manager at the legendary Orson Welles Cinema.
 This later morphed into operator for several of Boston's better known art houses.
 Garen has appeared on a variety of media outlets including WGBH, ReelzTV and a bunch of others.
 He revived such places as the Somerville Theatre and the Dedham Community Theatre.
-He is an award winning programmer/consultant who continues to produce the Boston Science Fiction Film Festival, the longest running genre festival in the US.
+He is an award winning programmer / consultant who continues to produce the Boston Sci-Fi Film Festival, the longest running genre festival in the US.
 Films are his drug of choice.

 LEANDRA SHARRON / Assistant Festival Director